 I also feel professional growth deserves another check on the plus side for construction.
 Unlike some other industries, you don’t necessarily have to have a college degree to see a rewarding career path.
 Construction is an industry that values field experience.
-And while a college level construction education is a great entry point, trade workers with the right stuff also have a shot at moving up the ladder into field and even upper management roles.
+And while a college level construction education is a great entry point, trade workers with the right stuff also have a shot at moving up the ladder into the field and even upper management roles.

-Happiness in the workplace is a combination of many different factors: from a sense of accomplishment, to proper training and career opportunities, to respect of the company leadership and among co-workers.
+Happiness in the workplace is a combination of many different factors: from a sense of accomplishment to proper training and career opportunities, to respect of the company leadership and among co-workers.
 It appears construction offers the package deal.